 Abutilon is a genus of over 100 species, occurring in the tropics and subtropics of the world.
 There are native and exotic species in Australia.
 Australia has about 30 species, occurring in all mainland states.
 In NSW, there are currently 13 species including 3 weed species.

 Abutilon – a word derived from Arabic meaning “mulberry” or possibly “maple”.

-oxycarpum – from the Gk. oksis (oξσύς) meaning acute (sharp) and carpum – Latin for fruit – referring to the sharp awns on the mericarps.
+oxycarpum – from the Greek oksis (oξσύς) meaning “acute” (sharp) and carpum – from the Greek – karpos (Καρπός) meaning “fruit” – referring to the sharp awns on the mericarps which comprise the fruit.

-Not known to be threatened in the wild.
+This species is not known to be threatened with extinction in the wild.